How to do your accountingThe page was last modified:

 In accordance with Sweden’s Book keeping Act (bokföringslagen), all business transactions in your enterprise must be recorded in daybooks and general ledger.

-The accounts is always closed with an annual account or an annual report, depending on the form of the business as regulated in the Swedish Annual Accounting Act and standards of the Swedish Accounting Standards Board (BFN).
+The accounts are always closed with an annual account or an annual report, depending on the form of the business.
+This is regulated in the Swedish Annual Accounting Act and standards of the Swedish Accounting Standards Board (BFN).

 The enterprise’s accounting consists of: